milewdev/tchart/README.md

 <br>
 ### Data File Format

-Input files consist of one or more lines, where each line can be a comment, a blank line, a data line, a separator line, or a setting:
+Input files consist of one or more lines where each line can be a comment, a blank line, a data line, a separator line, or a setting:

 <!-- @generate doc/README/data-file-format.jpg -->